Feature Description

 - Image Extent: Provides three methods to set the extent, loading only images within the specified range:

 - Range Data: Use the bounds of a specified dataset as the image extent.
-Supported formats include UDBX/UDB, GeoJSON, or ShapeFile.
+Supported formats include UDBX/UDB, GeoJson, or ShapeFile.

 - Acquisition Time: Set the time range for image acquisition.
-The system automatically reads the time information from image files and loads only images within the specified time range.
+The system automatically reads the time information from image files and only loads images within the specified time range.

 - Resolution (m): Set the resolution range for images.
-The system automatically reads the resolution from image files and loads only images within the specified resolution range.
+The system automatically reads the resolution from image files and only loads images within the specified resolution range.

 - Image Extent: Provides three methods to set the extent, loading only images within the specified range: